Omaha, Nebraska: Government

-Omaha's 2nd District sent its single electoral vote for Joe Biden in the 2020 election.
-Biden's victory, by more than 20,000 votes, shows Omaha's and the 2nd Districts’ continuing trend toward Democratic politics in recent years.
+The 2nd district sent its single electoral vote for Joe Biden in the 2020 election.
+Biden's victory, by more than 20,000 votes, shows Omaha's and the 2nd district's continuing trend toward Democratic politics in recent years.

 Education

+Primary and secondary education

 Omaha has many public and private educational institutions, including Omaha Public Schools, the largest public school district in Nebraska, which serves more than 47,750 students in more than 75 schools.
 After a contentious period of uncertainty, in 2007 the Nebraska Legislature approved a plan to create a learning community for Omaha-area school districts with a central administrative board.